operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_cleanup.md

       --kubeconfig string           The file path to kubernetes configuration file.
 Defaults to location specified by $KUBECONFIG, or to default file rules if not set
       --namespace string            (Deprecated: use --operator-namespace instead.)
 The namespace from which operator and namespacesresources are cleaned up
       --olm                         The operator to be cleaned up is managed by OLM in a cluster.
 Cannot be set with another cleanup-type flag (default true)
-      --operator-namespace string   [olm only] The namespace where operator resources are created in --olm mode.
+      --olm-namespace string        [olm only] The namespace where OLM is installed (default "olm") --operator-namespace string   [olm only] The namespace where operator resources are created in --olm mode.
 It must already exist in the cluster or be defined in a manifest passed to IncludePaths.
       --manifests string            [olm only] Directory containing package manifest and operator bundles.
       --operator-version string     [olm only] Version of operator to deploy